xpetersauer/DNA-Origami-to-PyTorch-Geometric-Dataset/README.md

   - Be sure to run the cells above the main file beforehand
   - if extra libraries are required on your system, you can type "!pip install [required package]" at the very top
   - In this context, the assigning function (assigningFn) is your custom function to label a graph with the desired label.
 There are default functions provided and implemented into the code, but we suggest you provide a customized assigning function if you plan on using your dataset for more than just the specific tasks used for this project (node property classification and determining "real" from "fake" nanostructures)
-    - Also note that "graphs" are implemented as adjacency lists, not adjacency matrices.
+    - Also note that the graph data-structure used are implemented as adjacency lists, not adjacency matrices.
 If your assigning function requires your graphs to be adjacency matrices, we suggest modifying the function "processData" and converting the outputs of the function "assembleGraphWithNodeAttributeDictionary" to adjacency matrices.

 # Sample Nanostructures